beached/daw_json_link/readme.md

 * cmake

 #### Contact
-Darrell Wright
+* Darrell Wright
-json_link@dawdevel.ca
+* json_link@dawdevel.ca

 # Limitations
-* When parsing classes, the first member with a mapped name will be used.
-If you want to parse a class that can have more than one of any member by name, either parse as a `json_value` see or as a `json_key_value` that is mapped to a `std::multimap` or a `std::vector` with a pair of key type(`string`) and value type(s).
-[Cookbook Key Values](cookbook/key_values.md) demonstrates these methods.
-If a `json_key_value` is used and the mapped data type does not support duplicate keys, it will insert for each key.
-This may result in the last item being the value reflected after serializing.
-If the duplicate member is the tag type in a `json_tagged_variant`, it is undefined what the behaviour for parsing is.
+* When parsing classes,
+  the default is unspecified when duplicate names are encounters as to which is used.
+  One can guarantee that both can be parsed or order by using `json_key_value` parse type.
+  When used with `std::multimap<std::string, T>` or `std::vector<std::pair<std::string, T>>` all members are preserved with the former in order.
+Alternatively, the `json_value` type will allow iteration over the class members and lazy parsing of the correct one.
+  See [Cookbook Key Values](cookbook/key_values.md) which demonstrates these methods.
+* Trailing commas, the parser makes no effort to detect trailing commas.